-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 - 123,600 Rohingya have fled escalating violence in Rakhine, Myanmar

-(CNN)Myanmar is facing growing condemnation from the Muslim world over its failure to halt the violence directed towards the minority Rohingya ethnic group, amid growing protests across the globe.
+(CNN)Myanmar is facing growing condemnation from the Muslim world over its failure to halt the violence directed toward the minority Rohingya ethnic group, amid protests across the globe.

-So far, an estimated 123,600 Rohingya have fled to neighboring Bangladesh to escape escalating violence in their native Rakhine State, according to a UN official in Bangladesh.
+So far, an estimated 123,600 Rohingya have fled to neighboring Bangladesh to escape escalating violence in their native Rakhine State, according to a United Nations official in Bangladesh.

-Leaders of countries with majority Muslim populations including Indonesia, Bangladesh and Pakistan have led efforts to increase pressure on the Myanmar government, with the Indonesian Foreign Minister Retno Marsudi holding talks Monday with the country's leader Aung San Suu Kyi.
+Leaders of countries with majority Muslim populations including Malaysia, Indonesia, Bangladesh and Pakistan have led efforts to increase pressure on the Myanmar government.

+Malaysia's foreign minister summoned Myanmar's ambassador to express its concern, according to state-run Bernama news, and Indonesian Foreign Minister Retno Marsudi held talks Monday with Aung San Suu Kyi, the de facto leader of Myanmar.
 Marsudi was due to meet with her counterpart in the Bangladeshi capital Dhaka on Tuesday.

-"(Indonesia) speaks not only on behalf of global Muslim concerns but also ASEAN (The Association of Southeast Asian Nations).
+"(Indonesia) speaks not only on behalf of global Muslim concerns but also ASEAN (the Association of Southeast Asian Nations).
 It feels a real sense of urgency," Herve Lemahieu, research fellow at Sydney's Lowy Institute, told CNN.

-In contrast, Western leaders have have so far appeared reticent to speak out strongly on the issue.
-According to Lemahieu, the Western world's attention is still fixed elsewhere in Asia, on the nuclear stand-off in North Korea.
+In contrast, Western leaders have have so far appeared reluctant to speak out strongly on the issue.
+According to Lemahieu, the Western world's attention is still fixed elsewhere in Asia, on the nuclear standoff in North Korea.

-"On the other hand, people particularly in the West are torn between their affection with the cause of Aung San Suu Kyi and then the very gory reality," he said.
+"On the other hand, people, particularly in the West, are torn between their affection with the cause of Aung San Suu Kyi and then the very gory reality," he said.

-The Myanmar government blames "terrorists" for starting the violence.
+The government of Myanmar, which is also known as Burma, blames "terrorists" for starting the violence.
 Rohingya militants killed 12 security officers in border post attacks almost two weeks ago, according to state media, intensifying the latest crackdown.

 The Rohingya, who are denied citizenship by Myanmar, are considered some of the most persecuted people in the world.
 The predominantly Buddhist country says they are Bangladeshi and Bangladesh says they're Burmese.